Diving at Tabarca Island

 Difficulty – medium (suitable for all divers from Advanced Open Water)

-This dive spot is made up of concrete blocks which were sunken on purpose years ago to stop trawling fishing boats from destroying the beautiful seabed that surrounds Tabarca Island.
+At the “Artificial Reef” dive spot there are 4 pyramid-shaped structures made of concrete blocks which were purposely sunken years ago to prevent trawling fishing boats from destroying the beautiful seabed that surrounds Tabarca Island.

 The concrete blocks at “Artificial Reef” are hollow, cube-shaped structures that lay on a sand bed at 24 meters depth.
-Over the years an artificial reef has formed and made a protection area and refuge for uncountable species of animals.
+Over time, an artificial reef has formed, creating a refuge and protection area for uncountable marine species.
 Offering us at the same time a fantastic diving spot.

-At the giant cubes we can find scorpion fish, groupers weighing more than 40kg, schools of thousands of salema fish, white bream and much more.
+Divers at the “Artificial Reef” can observe scorpion fish, giant groupers weighing over 40kg, schools of thousands of salema fish, white bream, and much more.
 We can also visit the remains of a sunken fishing boat near the artificial reef occupied by moray eels, congers and many more species.

 La Galera